jhermon/HashCrack--Pico-CTF/README.md

 ### Skills Learned
 - Linux file traversal
-- how to conduct a dictionary attack
+- Steps to conduct a simple dictionary attack
 - Ability to identify hashes

 ### Tools Used